v-rgrace/Viva/Viva/glint/setup/employee-raw-data-export.md

 |ItemText3  |Full text of survey item. |Numeric response value.|

 >[!NOTE]
-> - The export option is only be available to admins.
+> - The export option is only available to admins.
 > -	The export option is only enabled for a survey cycle if the raw survey response export was enabled for the selected survey program before the survey went live.

 >[!CAUTION]